sachinda123/aicpa_tech_challenge/README.md

 ```

 Thank you!
-I hope you enjoy coding.:smiley:
+I hope you enjoy coding. :smiley: